jventura1738/rook-permutations/README.md

 1. Have Python installed, preferably version >=3.11
 2. You can check your version using `python --version`
 3. Have pip and npm installed
+4. Make sure you also have TypeScript installed

 To setup this project: